marcschaeferger/newt/docs/observability.md

 Compatibility notes

 - Gauges do not use the _total suffix (e.g., newt_tunnel_sessions).
-- site_id and region are resource attributes (one process = one site).
-Only non-empty resource attributes are exported. tunnel_id is a metric label (WireGuard public key).
+- site_id is emitted as both resource attribute and metric label on all newt_* series; region is included as a metric label only when set. tunnel_id is a metric label (WireGuard public key).
 Never expose secrets in labels.
 - Avoid double-scraping: scrape either Newt (/metrics) or the Collector's Prometheus exporter, not both.
 - Prometheus does not accept remote_write; use Mimir/Cortex/VM/Thanos-Receive for remote_write.
-- No free text in labels; use only the enumerated constants for reason and protocol.
+- No free text in labels; use only the enumerated constants for reason, protocol (tcp|udp), and transport (e.g., websocket|wireguard).

+Further reading

+- See docs/METRICS_RECOMMENDATIONS.md for roadmap, label guidance (transport vs protocol), and example alerts.

 Troubleshooting